berkesas/personal-website/src/assets/blogs/my-aws-cloud-practitioner-exam-experience.md

 - Core AWS services
 - Economics of the AWS Cloud

 One big theme in the exam is "migrating to AWS cloud."
 There are many questions about the benefits of cloud computing and migrating to the cloud.
-At times, it can feel like an AWS Cloud commercial.
-But hey, we live in a market society, so I found it perfectly tolerable.
+At times, it can feel like this is more about economics than cloud technology.
+But hey, we live in a market society.
+It's important to put everything in sound economic foundations.
+Understanding the economic motivation for moving to the cloud is as important as understanding the technical steps for the migration.

 On the flip side, I learned a lot about system design and software architecture concepts that apply beyond the AWS domain.
 If I were to switch to Azure or GCP, I expect it would be easy for me to understand their systems.
 I’d just need to learn the specific terms they use for the same cloud computing concepts.